-Attention Seeking– Bread crumbing is often about attention.
-The people doing it might not really like the guy or girl, but enjoys the attention.
+Attention Seeking– Bread crumbing is about attention.
+The people doing it might not really like the guy or girl, but enjoy the attention too much to stop.
 Likely, they are doing this to several people to feel liked and validated.

 Needing a Back Up– A lot of this bad behavior stems from a desire to have a second option or backup.
 A person happy with only crumbs of attention will usually be available on short notice…when the first choice cancels.

 Lack of Assertiveness- Many people breadcrumb because they lack the courage to completely break off a relationship.
 They might know the other person wants more, but don’t have the heart or the will to totally end it.
 So, they give the other person the bare minimum hoping he or she will go away.